Post-Traumatic Stress Disorder (PTSD)

 People with PTSD may feel anxious or fearful, emotionally numb (especially with those close to them), lose interest in activities, struggle with affection or intimacy, or become easily irritable, aggressive, or even violent.
 They avoid triggers or situations that remind them of the disturbing incident, and individuals or anniversaries associated with the incident can be distressing.
 Most people with PTSD experience intrusive thoughts about it or repeatedly relive the trauma while awake or in dreams.
 These flashbacks may consist of images, sounds, smells, or feelings, and are often triggered by ordinary occurrences, such as a door slamming or a car backfiring on the street, or an encounter with a stranger that reminds the individual of their abuser.

 Prolonged Exposure Therapy (PE) is an evidence-based, highly efficacious treatment for chronic PTSD and related depression, anxiety, and anger.
 Based on the principles of cognitive-behavioral therapy, it is designed to be flexible in helping clients process their unique traumatic experiences and reduce trauma-induced psychological disturbances.
 Through a carefully-designed progression of in vivo (real-life) and imaginary exposures, individuals learn to challenge erroneous associations between their traumatic memories and present-day life.
 During this process, relaxation techniques are also practiced to help regulate distress and calm the body when the fear response kicks in.
 In addition to reducing symptoms of PTSD, PE develops the ability to discriminate safe and unsafe situations, improves various aspects of daily functioning, and increases the ability to cope with confidence rather than fearfulness when facing stress.
-Contact Indy OCD to start treatment.
+Contact Indy OCD to start treatment with a trauma therapist today.

 Common PTSD symptoms may include: